DamlaSerper/ResearchData/README.md

 # ResearchData
 Research data of the linked journal article, is composed of input and output files of the LIGGGHTS simulations (Project folders) and an Excel data sheet (Results_Excel) which includes calculated data.

 The contents are the simulation data and results of cake formation in centrifugal filtration using conventional (mesh) method and novel Switchable contact model (SCM, primitive) method.
-(For more information see article: )
+(For more information see the article: and the source code of SCM: https://github.com/DamlaSerper/SCM)

 ## Folder and file structure
 There are two main folders with names `Project_2005341` and `Project_2006017`, which contain the input and output files from 80 cases described in the article.